haitike/haibot/README.md

 - Python 2
 - Python 3

+Requirements:
+- python-telegram-bot
+- Flask (Only with webhook, not neccesary with polling)

 Instructions:
 - Raname data/config-default.py to data/config.py.
 - Fill the token value (talk to BodFather in telegram).
 If you are going to use a webhook fill the webhook_url too.